bmac/ember-cli-content-for-config/README.md

 };
 ```

-Then you can reference the config values in your `app/index.html` by with `content-for` using the key `config.` followed by the path to the property.
+Then you can reference the config values in your `app/index.html` with `content-for` using the key `config.` followed by the path to the property.
 For example, to interpolate the version you would use `{{content-for 'config.version'}}`.

 ```html
 <!DOCTYPE html>